Debottam Bhattacharjee Ph.D.

 Currently, she is focusing on the correlation between hormones and cooperative behaviour.
 Her research goals are directed toward developing a bigger picture of cooperation by investigating cognitive, social and endocrine factors in different corvids (common ravens, azure-winged magpies) and primate species (long-tailed macaques, common marmosets).

 Vedrana obtained her Bachelor’s (2009) and Master’s (2012) degree from University of Zagreb (Croatia).
-Since October 2014 she is conducting her PhD studies at the Department of Cognitive Biology, University of Vienna.
+Since October 2014 she conducted her PhD studies at the Department of Cognitive Biology, University of Vienna, and received her Ph.D. in 2021.
 Vedrana Šlipogor is broadly interested in multiple topics in animal (social) cognition, behaviour and physiology.
 In her PhD project she is pursuing an integrative approach to the study of animal personality, using common marmosets as a model system.
 Conceptually, she aims to evaluate different methods in studying personality in non-human primates; empirically, she aims to i) combine behavioural and physiological parameters of individual differences, ii) investigate social and non-social personality traits in different social settings and iii) test for possible effects of personality traits on social learning.
+Currently, she resides at the University of South Bohemia in České Budějovice.

 Lisa-Claire Vanhooland M.Sc.